What email analysis can I use with Composer?

 summary

-zetacomponents/mail and pear/mail do not require any additional extensions, so the barrier to entry is much lower.
+zetacomponents/mail and pear/mail don't require any additional extensions, so their barriers to adoption are significantly lower.

-Personally, I find installing PEAR more troublesome than installing PECL, so I'm very pleased that pear/mail can now be installed from composer.
+Personally, I find installing PEAR more troublesome than installing PECL, so the fact that pear/mail can now be installed via Composer is a big plus.

 Furthermore, zetacomponents/mail is tricky to use and doesn't feel very modern, which is the same as pear/mail